zekaiblog/zekaiblog.github.io/_pages/about.md

 My research interests lie in demystifying alignment and leveraging LLMs for real-world tasks.
 Here are the core problems I'm thinking about:
 * What specific knowledge/ability do LLMs acquire through alignment?
-* Can superalignment be attained?
+* Is superalignment applicable?
 How can we achieve superalignment?
 * What are the ability boundarieas for LLMs in real-world scenarios?

 [Email](mailto:2000013064@stu.pku.edu.cn) / [Github](https://github.com/ZekaiGalaxy) / [CV](../assets/pdf/CV-ZekaiZhang.pdf)